apache/openwhisk-deploy-kube/README.md

 deployment.
 Once the pod name containing the word `install-packages` is in the `Completed` state, your OpenWhisk deployment is ready to be used.

-**NOTE:** You can check the status of the pod by running the following command `kubectl get pods -n openwhisk --watch`
+**NOTE:** You can check the status of the pod by running the following command `kubectl get pods -n openwhisk --watch`.

 ## Configure the wsk CLI